Michael Ponikvar: Biography

-Ponikvar played basketball and jumped for Denis Morris High School (St. Catharines).
+Ponikvar played basketball and jumped for Denis Morris High School in St. Catharines.
 As a basketball player he garnered acclaim when he won the Standard Tournament dunk competition at the age of 15 by dunking from the free throw line.
 The following year he won the same competition by jumping from the free throw line and dunking over a reporter from the St.Catharines standard.
 Overall, he was on many all-star teams and won several tournament MVP's in addition to being known as a dunk champion, who had early success as a member of championship central east team of the midget development league in Ontario.
 He helped his high school team win city championships in his last two years of high school as well as southern Ontario championships.
 He was selected to the Canadian Nike Basketball Camp that invited Canada's top basketball players to compete in a summer basketball camp.
 After obtaining a 4.0 GPA in high school he decided to forego NCAA basketball scholarships in order to focus on his jumping by accepting a full scholarship to Stanford University.
 He finished his career as a basketball player, before completely committing to high jump, as a first team all provincial basketball all-star as selected by the Toronto Star.

-In track Ponikvar accumulated many accolades.
+In track, Ponikvar accumulated many accolades.
 After his first year at Denis Morris he remained undefeated throughout his entire high school career including at the national level.
 He won the Ontario track and field championships 4 years consecutively.
-He also broken and still retains every age class record (midget, junior, senior) in high school competition in addition to holding the national high school record.
-Ponikvar also managed to win two national junior championships in addition to representing the Canadian team at the Pan American Junior National Championships, the World Junior Championships and the Commonwealth Games.
+He also managed to win two national junior championships in addition to representing the Canadian team at the Pan American Junior National Championships, the World Junior Championships and the Commonwealth Games.
 He won the Pan American Junior Championships and tied for first but placed second due to count backs to the World Junior Championships.
 Strategically Ponikvar was a jumper with a 5 to 7 step short approach and took very limited amount of jumps.
 He had a habit of using the scissor kick technique to win competitions before using the traditional flop technique.
 Injuries prevented Ponikvar from training all year around and he never completed a full year of track and field competition.
 Prone to injury, Ponikvar retired from track and field at the age of 22, one year before his senior season at Stanford University.
 Ponikvar continued his education by obtaining his master's degree in Exercise Physiology before getting a doctorate in dental surgery followed by another master's degree in Cranial-facial Biology and a third master's degree in Cranial-facial Orthopedics and Orthodontics.
-He currently runs several orthodontic clinics east of Toronto and is very successful.
-Recently he was ranked as one of the top orthodontists in the world.
+He currently runs several orthodontic clinics east of Toronto.
+He has been ranked as one of the best orthodontists in the Ontario.